Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

     PoolSelfLink                - Programmatically populated value, The link to use in JSON documents to reference the Pool PoolSelfURI         - Programmatically populated value, The link used to make requests about the Pool assigned in REST Calls
     PoolID                      - Programmatically populated value, The ID that references the Pool Associated with the virtual server.
-    PoolDeviceLink              - Programmatically populated value, The link to use in JSON documents to reference the Device containnig teh Pool configuration.
+    PoolDeviceLink              - Programmatically populated value, The link to use in JSON documents to reference the Device containnig the Pool configuration.
     PoolDeviceURI               - Programmatically populated value, The link used to make requests about the device containing the Pool configuration in REST Calls
     PoolMembersLink             - Programmatically populated value, The link to use in JSON documents to reference the Pool Members
     PoolMembersURI              - Programmatically populated value, The link used to make requests about the Pool Members in REST Calls
     PoolMonitorLink             - Programmatically populated value, The link to use in JSON documents to reference the Monitor assigned to the pool
-    PoolMonitorURI              - Programmatically populated value, The link used to make requests about the monitor assigend to teh pool in REST Calls
+    PoolMonitorURI              - Programmatically populated value, The link used to make requests about the monitor assigend to the pool in REST Calls
     MonitorSelfLink             - Programmatically populated value, The link to use in JSON documents to reference the Monitor assigned
     MonitorSelfURI              - Programmatically populated value, The link used to make requests about the monitor assigned in REST Calls
     MonitorID                   - Programmatically populated value, The ID that represents the monitor.
     MonitorType                 - Programmatically populated value, The type of monitor MonitorTypeString           - Programmatically populated value, The string of the path used to reference the type in a JSON document.
     MonitorTypeName             - Programmatically populated value, The string used to reference the type in a JSON document.
-    DeviceSelfURI               - Programmatically populated value, The link used to make requests about the Device containing teh configuration in REST Calls
+    DeviceSelfURI               - Programmatically populated value, The link used to make requests about the Device containing the configuration in REST Calls
     PoolName                    - Programmatically populated value, The Name of the pool attached to the virtual server.
     DeviceID                    - Programmatically populated value, The ID of the BIG-IP device the configuration is on.
     DeviceSelfLink              - Programmatically populated value, A link, usable in the REST call's JSON in the request body, referring to the device the configuration is on. (the URL contains "local host")